flathub/org.sugarlabs.BaseApp/README.md

 git submodule update --remote
 ```

+Then edit `org.sugarlabs.BaseApp.json` to:

+1. Bump GNOME runtime to the latest stable version, e.g. `"runtime-version": "44"`
+2. Bump Python version references to the one included in the GNOME runtime, e.g. `flatpak --user run --command=python org.gnome.Platform//44 --version`
+3. Bump Perl version references to the one included in the GNOME SDK, e.g. `flatpak --user run --command=perl org.gnome.Sdk//44 --version`
-Then edit `org.sugarlabs.BaseApp.json` to update every single module to the latest supported version.
-For `python` modules, for each one, go to https://pypi.org and grab the latest.
+4. Update every single module to the latest stable version. e.g. for `python` modules go to https://pypi.org and grab the latest.